underoot/underoot.github.io/content/blog/2024/04/29/troubles-with-mp3-in-telegram.md

 <img src="{% imageUrl 'content/web_a.png' %}">

 Already better, but where is my meta information?
-Let's maybe try K client, which is a web client of Telegram as well, with cool and stylish names.
+Let's maybe try K client, which is a web client of Telegram as well: what are the cool and stylish names, aren't?.
 One, two, three, four 🪄:

 <img src="{% imageUrl 'content/web_k.png' %}">